core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 Further configurations are possible, including those where a WebSocket connection is established through an HTTP proxy.

-CoAP over WebSockets is intentionally very similar to CoAP as defined over UDP.
+CoAP over WebSockets is intentionally very similar to CoAP over UDP.
 Therefore, instead of presenting CoAP over WebSockets as a new protocol, this document specifies it as a series of deltas from
 {{RFC7252}}.